wavefrontHQ/docs/pages/doc/ui_charts_v2.md

 ## Hide, Clone, or Delete Queries

-You can easily hide, clone, or delete queries from the Queries tab.
+You can easily hide, clone, or delete queries from the Data tab.

 <table style="width: 100%;">
 <tbody>